 - RTK Network Limitations: There is only one RTK network in your working area, and it does not utilize all four GNSS constellations (GPS, GLONASS, Galileo and BeiDou) and/or all three frequencies (L1, L2 and L5).
 RTK networks with older technology often are limited to GPS/GLONASS and L1/L2.
 However, a rover receiving corrections from a base station that supports all constellations and frequencies may experience much more reliable RTK performance, such as when the rover moves farther from the base (long baselines) and under light foliage (multipath).

-To set up a base station at your office, you can use an Arrow Gold GNSS receiver with an Internet connection and Eos Server (our paid server).
+To set up a base station at your office, you can use an Arrow Gold GNSS receiver with an Internet connection and Eos Server (our paid server, which you can contact us to learn more about).
 To set up a base station in the field, you can use the Internet option (connected environments only) or radio modems for disconnected environments.
 In this article, you will learn how to configure your Arrow Gold to output RTK corrections.
 Here are the main steps that will be explained:

 Step 1: Connect your Arrow Gold to a PC (via USB or Bluetooth®)